muhammad-ahsan099/yendau_assignment/README.md

 npm install
 ```

-4. Start the development server:
+1. Start the development server:

 ```bash
 npm start
 ```
+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.